 During Tucker's field service, he worked as an infiltration specialist, a type of clandestine Human Intelligence (HUMINT) collector who used advanced psychological tradecraft to insinuate himself into the target's organization or

-or personal life so to manipulate them from within.
-It is considered one
+personal life, thus manipulating them from within.
+This is considered one of the